soumak77/firebase-mock/README.md

 # Contributing

+ - Fork the repo
+ - make your additions
+ - update the version number in package.json and at the top of MockFirebase.js
-Fork the repo, make your additions, and submit a pull request.
+ - submit a pull request.

 # Support